RexActor/Peronal-Planner/README.md

 You are able to simply add/edit your daily tasks by saving them in local storage

-If there is already saved values in specific time block, then it updates already existing value to new
+If there is already saved values in specific time block, then it updates already existing value to new Times are displayed in speficif colour layout:
+- past
+- present
+- future

 ## Installation